imarc/handbook/backend.markdown

  - \[major\] increases if backward compatibility breaks or a number of major features have been added

-### Non-Library Commenting

-Code outside of iMarc’s framework library less verbose, clear, and unobtrusive commenting.

-Non-library classes are not versioned.

 #### Class Comments

 Non-library classes only require a short description and copyright.